 Move aside stepped hems and side splits, there's a new denim hemline in town.
 Enter the front-split &endash; perfect for showing off tanned ankles and your favourite new shoes.
-We love the relaxed fit of this Grlfrnd pair; keep it casual in a statement knit and sporty sneakers, or dress them up with a sleek blazer and strappy sandals.
+We love the relaxed fit of this Grlfrnd pair; keep it casual in a statement knit and sporty trainers, or dress them up with a sleek blazer and strappy sandals.

 J Brand x Bella Freud

 Slogan knitwear queen Bella Freud has teamed up with J Brand to create a capsule collection of her cult sweats, plus the denim pieces to complete the look.
-Expect flared jeans, gold-Lurex sweaters and a retro-cool jumpsuit, inspired by 70s icons Anita Pallenberg and Britt Ekland.
+Expect flared jeans, gold-Lurex jumpers and a retro-cool jumpsuit, inspired by 70s icons Anita Pallenberg and Britt Ekland.
 We love the Pretty Baby knit, because, as Bella Freud explained, “when you're thinking denim, you're thinking Brooke Shields”.